rohit12crj/Study-Notes/DBMS/Mysql.md

 ✅ when to use index & when to not

-✅ how to rollback changes made to a table data
+✅ how to rollback changes made to a table data , explain with repect to automated snapshots & pitr ( point in time recovery )

 ✅ someone deleted user data in table1 in db1 in aws mysql rds . how can i know who it is ?